FabrizioFubelli/machine-learning/README.md

 ### Python Library

-In this repository will be used the Python Library ["scikit-learn"](https://scikit-learn.org).
+In this repository is used the Python Library ["scikit-learn"](https://scikit-learn.org).

 ### How To